Lady Godiva and Me

 ›

-My verse translation of Culhwch ac Olwen. the Oldest Arthurian Tale, will be published by Shearsman in the UK in 2026.
-Information about th...
+My verse translation of Culhwch ac Olwen. the Oldest Arthurian Tale, will be published by Shearsman in the UK in January 2026.
+Information ...

 Wednesday, October 29, 2025